František Peřina: Return to Czech Republic and commemoration

 In 1993 Peřina and his wife returned to the Czech Republic following the removal of the Communist regime.
 Many citizens, not least those in the newly emerging military, greeted him with a 'hero's welcome'.
 Peřina commented that he simply wanted to die on home soil and that it was the country that he fought for and stressed repeatedly that he loved the Czech countryside.
 He was made a General of the Czech Republic Air Forces.

-Peřina died on Saturday 6 May 2006 aged 95 in Prague's military hospital of an unspecified chronic disease and exhaustion.
+Peřina died on 6 May 2006 aged 95 in Prague's military hospital of an unspecified chronic disease and exhaustion.
 His wife Anna Peřinová (née Klimešová) had died several days before his admission to hospital on 21 April Radio Prague reported.
 One elementary school in Prague has been given his name.
 In 2011 the Niue Island issued the 100 NZD gold coin depicting and commemorating the Legendary fighter pilot in the Battle of Britain, General Peřina.
 In 2017, the Czech Mint issued silver and gold commemorative coins (under the authority of Niue) paying tribute to František Peřina.